About · Eye Surgery Clinic

 Cataract surgery

 Assessment of lens opacity and how it affects driving, reading, screens and glare.
-We discuss lens options and expected recovery timeline.
+We discuss lens options and expected recovery timeline, with a day-case procedure pathway, a clear post-op drops and follow-up plan, and support understanding IOL choices.
+Read more about cataract surgery.

 Oculoplastics

 Eyelid and periocular concerns can be functional (vision obstruction) or cosmetic.
-We explain suitability, scarring and healing expectations.
+We explain suitability, scarring and healing expectations across ptosis and ectropion/entropion pathways, blepharoplasty-style assessments, and dry eye and lid hygiene advice where relevant.
+Read more about oculoplastics.

 Other ophthalmic procedures

-If you’ve been told you may need a procedure, we’ll advise the best next step and whether a surgical opinion is appropriate.
+If you’ve been told you may need a procedure, we’ll advise the best next step and whether a surgical opinion is appropriate — including second opinions (where suitable), referral guidance if specialist care is needed, and follow-up scheduling and aftercare support.
+Browse all treatments.

 Why patients choose private eye surgery

-A clear conversation about benefits, limitations and alternatives—especially helpful when considering lens choices or eyelid procedures.
+• Personalised discussions: a clear conversation about benefits, limitations and alternatives — especially helpful when considering lens choices or eyelid procedures.

 What to expect: from enquiry to aftercare

-4. Written plan: You receive clear next steps—whether that’s surgery, monitoring, or an alternative treatment route.
+You receive clear next steps — whether that’s surgery, monitoring, or an alternative treatment route.

 Preparing for your appointment